Graphs is a tool for viewing statistics on sales and impressions of your products.

 - Discount from your price: an average discount on all sold products from your price before promotions.

-- Promotion turnover share: the ratio of the value of products ordered during the promotion period to the total value of all products ordered during the same period.
+- Promotion turnover share: the ratio of the product value ordered during the promotion period to the total value of all products ordered during the same period.

 - Ordered via promotions: the cost of products ordered during the promotion period.